Center for Ethics and Public Service

 Programs

-The Center operates three programs: the Community Equity Lab, the Black Church Program, and the Legal Profession Program.
-Program faculty, staff, and students collaborate with schools across the University of Miami as well as the Florida bar and bench; anti-poverty, civil rights, environmental, and public health organizations; and faith-based groups, nonprofit corporations, and civic and neighborhood associations.
+Program faculty, staff, and students collaborate with the Florida bar and bench; anti-poverty, civil rights, environmental, and public health organizations; civic and faith-based groups, nonprofit corporations, and neighborhood associations; and schools across the University of Miami.

 Community Impact

-Since 1996, Center faculty and staff have trained more than 1,428 graduate and undergraduate fellows and interns, and collaborated with more than 50,280 civic leaders in anti-poverty, civil rights, environmental justice, and public health campaigns.
-Center faculty also have been widely cited in law journals and in the media.
+Since 1996, CEPS faculty and staff have trained more than 1,400 graduate and undergraduate fellows and interns and collaborated with more than 50,000 civic leaders in ethics and professionalism programs as well as anti-poverty, civil rights, environmental justice, and public health campaigns.
+CEPS faculty also have been widely cited in law journals and in the media.

 Recognition